ncandio/ncandio/README.md

 ##  🌱 I'm currently learning ...
 - AI and ML
 - using proactively ML/AI
+- Linux
+-

+## 👯 I'm looking to collaborate on ...
+- research projects
+-
+-

 💡 **Open to collaboration on automotive , telco, security and cloud infrastructure;  software engineering projects.**